pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **What's the difference between host objects and native objects?**

 1. Native objects are those objects supplied by JavaScript.
-Examples of these are String, Number, Array, Image, Date, Math, etc.
+Examples of these are String, Number, Array, Date, Math, etc.
-2. Host objects are objects that are supplied to JavaScript by the browser environment.
-Examples of these are window, document, forms, etc.
+2. Host objects - everything the environment gives you.
+For the browser, this includes objects like window.
+Host objects can differ by environment (or host), so that Node wouldn’t have access to window (which makes sense since there’s no DOM for Node), but could have its own host objects like NodeLists.

 **Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?**